 Clio’s name comes from the Greek word meaning “to celebrate” or “to make famous,” fitting for the Muse of history.

-She is the Muse of history, but is also associated with poetry, lyre-playing, and the invention of the guitar in some traditions.
+Clio is mainly seen as the Muse of history.
+However she is also associated with poetry, lyre-playing, and the invention of the guitar in some traditions.

-Clio’s name lives on in awards, organizations, and academic terms.
-Furthermore, she continues to symbolize the preservation and celebration of history.
+Clio’s name lives on in awards, organizations, and academic terms, and she continues to symbolize the preservation and celebration of history.

 Further Reading/References